-1999 ANNUAL STOCKHOLDERS MEETING RESERVATION REQUEST FORM If you plan to attend the 1999 Annual Stockholders Meeting of NCR Corporation, please complete the following information and return to Laura K. Nyquist, Corporate Secretary, NCR Corporation, 1700 South Patterson Blvd., Dayton, Ohio 45479.
-Your name and address: Number of shares of NCR common stock you hold: If the shares listed above are not registered in your name, identify the name of the registered stockholder below and include evidence that you beneficially own the shares.
-Registered stockholder: (name of your bank, broker, or other nominee)
+1999 ANNUAL STOCKHOLDERS MEETING RESERVATION REQUEST FORM

+If you plan to attend the 1999 Annual Stockholders Meeting of NCR Corporation, please complete the following information and return to Laura K. Nyquist, Corporate Secretary, NCR Corporation, 1700 South Patterson Blvd., Dayton, Ohio 45479.

+If the shares listed above are not registered in your name, identify the name of the registered stockholder below and include evidence that you beneficially own the shares.

+Registered stockholder: ------(name of your bank, broker, or other nominee)